pluto/proving_ground/README.md

 > [!NOTE]
 > This repository is a fork of the original hosted at [https://github.com/microsoft/nova](https://github.com/microsoft/nova) and also forked from [https://github.com/argumentcomputer/arecibo](https://github.com/argumentcomputer/arecibo) currently, but will likely be so different in the future that those are just motivation.

+## Notes

+### deny
+I removed deny.toml, but having this could be good to use actually,